 - 5.4.
-The earlier and the more detailed the concern, the easier it will be to take action. - 5.5.
-At this stage, you not expected to prove the allegation, but will need to demonstrate to the person contacted that there are sufficient grounds for concern.
+Concerns are better raised in writing.
+You will need to set out the background and history of your concerns, giving names, dates and places where possible, and the reasons why you are particularly concerned about the situation.
+If you do not feel able to put the concern in writing, you should arrange to meet with the appropriate person.
+It is important that, however the concern is raised, you make it clear that you are raising the issue via the whistleblowing procedure. - 5.5.
+The earlier and the more detailed the concern, the easier it will be to take action. - 5.6.
+At this stage, you are not expected to prove the allegation, but will need to demonstrate to the person contacted that there are sufficient grounds for concern.